Television South: Dover

-The studios on Russell Street were originally the eastern base of Southern Television, from which Scene South East and Scene Midweek were broadcast, and were essentially a news-gathering operation with transmission facilities for regional news opt-outs.
+The studios on Russell Street were originally the eastern base of Southern Television, from which Scene South East and Scene Midweek were broadcast and were essentially a news-gathering operation with transmission facilities for regional news opt-outs.
 TVS used Dover as a regional studio for a year until completion of Vinters Park when it disposed of the site; the buildings have since been demolished and the site is now St. James Retail Park, a shopping outlet.

 TVS Television Theatre

 TVS acquired the former Plaza Cinema in Gillingham, Kent, as a stopgap measure between the commencement of broadcasting and the completion of Vinters Park.
 The theatre was quickly converted for television use, ready for the start of broadcasting.
 The decision to operate a television theatre was against the trend in television at that time, as both the BBC and Thames Television were to dispose of similar facilities in the following two years.

-Production at Gillingham was limited; it was used for several quiz shows and it was the base of the regional afternoon magazine show Not for Women Only while TVS recorded the UK inserts for Fraggle Rock at that base.
+Production at Gillingham was limited; it was used for several quiz shows, and it was the base of the regional afternoon magazine show Not for Women Only while TVS recorded the UK inserts for the first two seasons of Fraggle Rock at that base.
 TVS sold the theatre in 1988 to an independent production company.
 For a period afterwards, the site was used for other activities before being demolished to make way for redevelopment.
 A campaign to have it listed, failed as the large-scale conversion for television production had made it unsuitable for listing.

 Regional offices

 TVS maintained small news studios in Brighton, Reading and Poole.
-Each studio had a single camera and a cut down version of the interview set to enable down the line interviews; these centres were each manned by a news team, consisting of two reporters, a cameraperson, sound recordist and lighting electrician. with a helicopter links equipped vehicle.
+Each studio had a single camera and a cut down version of the interview set to enable down-the-line interviews; these centres were each staffed by a news team, consisting of two reporters, a cameraperson, sound recordist and lighting electrician.
+Each crew had a vehicle equipped with radio-link equipment to enable live location reports via the TVS helicopter.
 The studios were based in the Brighton Centre, Reading Civic Centre and Poole Arts Centre.

 A studio at Westminster was created for parliamentary coverage; TVS had two cameras in the basement studio of the Queen Elizabeth II Centre in Broad Sanctuary, as well as a news crew.
 This facility was available for hire to other broadcasting organisations, when not needed by TVS.
 One feature was a remote-control operated camera mounted on the roof of the centre, giving a clear shot of the Houses of Parliament for use as a live backdrop.

 In addition, TVS had sales offices in London, which was converted from a former bakery, and Manchester.